xavierpuigf/virtualhome_unity/README.md

 comm.render_script(['<char0> [walk] <fridge> (1)'], find_solution=True)
 ```

-You should see in Unity an agent walking towards the fridge.
+In Unity you should see an agent walking towards the fridge.
 You can find more examples in [VirtualHome API](https://github.com/xavierpuigf/virtualhome).

 ### Generating an executable
 You may want to interact with the simulator without using Unity.
 You can generate an executable so that VirtualHome runs without opening or installing Unity.
 You will then be able to run the tool both  on your desktop or in headless servers.